-The Piemaggio estate is located at Le Fioraie, a hamlet on the north-western side of the Castellina in Chianti territory, along the road to Poggibonsi, in the heart of the historical Chianti Classico.
-Piemaggio is the name of the farmhouse in the centre of the estate.
-The most ancient part of the farmhouse dates back to the XI-XII century AD.
-The remains of an age-old 'Pieve' (church) in the heart of the property, bear witness to the agricultural vocation of the site.
-Religious orders in the middle ages acted as the custodians of agricultural knowledge, handing it down throughout the centuries.
+The Piemaggio estate, founded in 1954 by Larissa Karaban, is located at Le Fioraie, a hamlet on the northwestern side of the Castellina in Chianti territory, along the road to Poggibonsi, in the heart of the historical Chianti Classico.
+Piemaggio is the name of the farmhouse in the center of the estate, which dates back to the 11th/12th century.
+There are remains of an old church (‘pieve’) on the highest hillside of the estate (‘maggiore’), which is where the name ‘Piemaggio’ derives.
+The church remains bear witness to the agricultural vocation of the site: religious orders in the Middle Ages acted as the custodians of agricultural knowledge, handing it down throughout the centuries.

 600 olive trees grow on the estate's grounds, producing an extra-virgin olive oil with all the typical features of a Tuscan oil from the Chianti hills.

 The cellar at Piemaggio is roughly 1 km from the farmhouse and the vineyards.
 It was modernized in 2014, with the purchase of new 100HL steel vats for controlled temperature fermentation.
 The Sangiovese ages in 110HL vats in fiberglass concrete.
 The cellar also hosts 25HL French oak barrels as well as 5HL tonneaux, also made of French wood, used for the Chianti Classico Le Fioraie, Chianti Classico Riserva Le Fioraie and IGT Piemaggio.